 We'll meet three times in the coming season, usually over a single weekend, to prepare exciting and affordable concerts for new audiences.
 Whether it's as a performer or a listener, we hope you'll come and join us!

-Matthew F. Reese is an American conductor, cellist, and tenor, active on both sides of the Atlantic.
-Most recently, he was music director of the English chamber orchestra, Consortium Novum.
-A recipient of Oxford’s conducting prize, Matthew has held the Music Directorships of the Oxford University Philharmonia (2016–2017), and the Oxford University Wind Orchestra (2015–2017).
+Matthew F. Reese is an American conductor active on both sides of the Atlantic.
+He currently conducts the Washington Young Sinfonia and was most recently music director of the English chamber orchestra, Consortium Novum.
+A recipient of Oxford’s conducting prize, Matthew has held the Music Directorships of the Oxford University Philharmonia (2016–17), the Oxford University Wind Orchestra (2015–16), and The Choir of Pusey House (2017–18).
 In 2016, he was named the University’s inaugural Conducting Scholar, assistant-conducting the St. Anne’s Camerata.
-Matthew has studied conducting under the Celibidache student, Angel Gil-Ordóñez (PostClassical), Paul Spicer (Finzi Singers), Akiko Fujimoto (Minnesota Orchestra), and with the Haydn scholar, James Armstrong (William & Mary), to name a few.
+Matthew has studied conducting under the Celibidache student, Angel Gil-Ordóñez (PostClassical), Paul Spicer (Finzi Singers), Akiko Fujimoto (Minnesota Orchestra), and with the Haydn scholar, James Armstrong (William & Mary).